eye4357/x_make_markdown_x/README.md

 > "If the documentation isn't as tight as the cook, the operation falls apart.
 This rig keeps the words as sharp as the product."

 ## Manifesto
 x_make_markdown_x automates Markdown generation—component registries, PDF exports, accessibility linting, and more.
-It's how I broadcast the Road to 0.20.2 truth with consistent structure and zero wasted motion.
+It's how I broadcast the Road to 0.20.3 truth with consistent structure and zero wasted motion.

-## 0.20.2 Command Sequence
+## 0.20.3 Command Sequence
-Version 0.20.2 gives every document the same ruthless clarity I use on the line.
-This README mirrors the Road to 0.20.2 brief—no drift, no ambiguity, just controlled output ready for distribution.
+Version 0.20.3 hardens every template against the JSON-first release.
+The generator now references the refreshed control room dossier and syncs with the visitor's per-file telemetry so documentation reflects the exact state of the lab.

 ## Ingredients
 - Python 3.11+